mosip/documentation/docs/Secure-Biometric-Interface-Specification.md

 The entire data object is sent as a JWT format.
 So, the data object will look like:
 ```
 "data" : "base64urlencode(header).base64urlencode(payload).base64urlencode(signature)
-payload - is defined as the entire byte array of data block.
 ```
+The payload is defined as the entire byte array of data block.

 #### Windows/Linux
 The applications that requires to capture biometric data from a MOSIP devices could do so by sending the HTTP request to the supported port range.